What is Earned Value Management and Uses?

 From the above figure, there is a possibility of two scenario’s

 - Could the project team be accomplishing the planner work but with more money?

-- Alternatively, could the team be ahead of schedule and, hence, have spent more than what was anticipated at the current analysis time (Time now)?
+- If the team was ahead of schedule, would that mean they spent slightly more than anticipated at the current analysis time (Time now)?

 Earned Value Management is apparent that comparing the budget to the actual cost makes it very hard to determine a true picture of project progress.

-- Helps project managers in analyzing and reporting project performance.
+- Helps project/planning managers in analyzing and reporting project performance.

 - To find variances in a project like a cost, schedule

 If you like this article, please do share this with your friends